 - 18.1 The appropriate procedures are in place to ensure that exposure to hazardous substances is minimised.
-In order to do so, we will assess the risks from all substances hazardous to health under the Control of Substances Hazardous to Health Regulations 2002 (COSHH) and prevent, reduce or control exposure of staff to these hazards by the institution of proper controls and protective equipment. - 18.2 All staff, visitors and pupils will be advised of hazardous materials to be used by them and any policies relating to their use (including emergency procedures to deal with accidents / incidents) and will be given suitable information, instruction and training in their safe use, storage and handling. - 18.3 The Head along with the H&S Facilitator will be responsible for identifying all substances which need a COSHH assessment. - 18.4 The H&S Administrator will be responsible for organising COSHH assessments. - 18.5 The Headwill be responsible for ensuring that all actions identified in the assessments are implemented. - 18.6 The H&S Facilitator will be responsible for ensuring that all relevant employees are informed about the COSHH assessments. - 18.7 Assessments will be reviewed on a regular basis or when the work activity changes, whichever is soonest. - 18.8 All staff will ensure that hazardous substances are locked away after use.
+In order to do so, we will assess the risks from all substances hazardous to health under the Control of Substances Hazardous to Health Regulations 2002 (COSHH) and prevent, reduce or control exposure of staff to these hazards by the institution of proper controls and protective equipment. - All staff, visitors and pupils will be advised of hazardous materials to be used by them and any policies relating to their use (including emergency procedures to deal with accidents / incidents) and will be given suitable information, instruction and training in their safe use, storage and handling. - 18.3 The H&S Officer will be responsible for identifying all substances which need a COSHH assessment. - 18.4 The H&S Administrator will be responsible for organising COSHH assessments. - The H&S Officer will be responsible for ensuring that all actions identified in the assessments are implemented. - 18.6 The H&S Administrator will be responsible for ensuring that all relevant employees are informed about the COSHH assessments. - 18.7 Assessments will be reviewed on a regular basis or when the work activity changes, whichever is soonest. - 18.8 All staff will ensure that hazardous substances are locked away after use.